Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 \begin{lemma} Suppose $(G,C,C\ck)$ is a descending framework and suppose $u$, $v$ and $w$ are vertices of $G$ with $v\to u$ and $v\to w$.
 Then there exists a rank-two cycle in $G$ containing $u$, $v$ and $w$ that has $v$ as its unique source. \end{lemma}

 \begin{proof} In the notation of Section~\ref{simply sec}, let $e$ and $f$ be the edges $v \to u$ and $v \to w$.
-Form the sequences $v_k$, $e_k$ and $\gamma_k$ as in that section; although we don't know yet that those sequences are bi-infinite.
-Let $b$ and $c$ be as before.
+Form the sequences $v_k$, $e_k$ and $\gamma_k$ as in that section; although we don't know yet that those sequences are bi-infinite, because \textit{a priori} some $e_k$ might be a half-edge.
+Let $b$ and $b'$ be as before.